Eyescale/Consensus/Release/Version-2.0/README.txt

     8. Narrative self Register Variable %%

-       Likewise the Narrative self Register Variable %% allows a proxy to the current ( narrative, instance ) to be used.
+       Likewise the Narrative self Register Variable %% allows a proxy to the current cell to be used.